Once you make this easy Homemade Onion Gravy with Red Wine, it will soon become your favourite.

 What Do I Put Onion Gravy On?

-Well, let me tell you there are LOTS of ways to use this thick and rich homemade onion sauce.
+Well, let me tell you there are many ways to use this thick and rich homemade onion sauce.
 The ultimate for comfort foods.
 Let’s start with biscuits and gravy.
 Don’t stop there, here are a few suggestions:

 - Mashed potatoes